Surgery for Neck Pain

 In most cases, surgery for neck pain should not be considered until more conservative treatments have been tried without success.
 Most neck pain symptoms can be managed or alleviated completely through exercise, behavior modification or other non-surgical treatment.
 For some, though, surgery might be the only way to find relief from chronic or acute neck pain.

-At LSI, our award-winning surgeons use endoscopic technology to treat conditions such as spinal stenosis, degenerative disc disease, herniated disc, facet disease, bone spurs and others.
-Our use of local anesthesia and deep IV sedation means the patient can watch on a monitor as the surgery is being performed.
-During our endoscopic spine procedures, a tube is inserted into a small incision.
+At Laser Spine Institute, our award-winning surgeons use state-of-the-art technology to treat conditions such as spinal stenosis, degenerative disc disease, herniated disc, facet disease, bone spurs and others.
+During our procedures, a tube is inserted into a small incision.
 A laser, camera, and other surgical tools are threaded through the tube in order to treat the source of your neck pain or back pain.

-The following are the four primary spine procedures performed at LSI.
-The one suitable for the treatment of your condition depends on what is found in your MRI, X-ray, or CT scan as the causes of neck pain and back pain:
+The following are the four primary spine procedures performed at Laser Spine Institute.
+The one suitable for the treatment of your condition depends on what is found in your MRI or CT scan as the causes of neck pain and back pain:

 - Foraminotomy is used to relieve pressure on nerves that are compressed by the intervertebral foramen, the space in the vertebra where the nerve root exits the spinal canal.